Weakly toll convexity and proper interval graphs: Conclusions

 \section{Conclusions}

 In this work, we introduced a new graph convexity based on the concept of weakly toll walks, which generalize induced paths, and showed how such a convexity gives rise to a new structural characterization of proper interval graphs.
-Also, we determined the weakly toll number and the weakly toll hull number of an arbitrary interval graph.
+Also, we found bounds for the weakly toll number and the weakly toll hull number of an arbitrary interval graph.

-We propose a further study of these two invariants in general graphs, namely, determining the graphs $G$ for which $wtn(G)=wth(G)=|Ext(G)|$.
+We propose a further study of these two invariants in general graphs, namely, determining the graphs $G$ for which $\mathit{wtn}(G)=\mathit{wth}(G)=|\mathit{Ext}(G)|$.
 Other research direction is the study of the Carath\'eodory number, the Radon number, and the Helly number in the context of the weakly toll convexity.
 Finally, characterizing weakly toll convex sets in graph products is also an interesting open problem.

 \if 10

 \fi